KAMEHAMEHA-05/matrice_math/ReadMe.md

-## PYTHON PACKAGE : MATRIX_MATH
+## PYTHON PACKAGE : MATRICE_MATH
 ****
-The Matrix_math package facilitates fundamental mathematical operations on matrices and determinants.
+The Matrice_math package facilitates fundamental mathematical operations on matrices and determinants.
 It supports a range of operations, such as addition, subtraction, multiplication (both matrix and scalar), and provides functionalities for computing the minor, cofactor, adjoint, determinant, and inverse of a given matrix

 #### INSTALLATION
 Installation can be done in the following 3 methods :